data1200-403/oblig2b-interactive-newsletter/README.md

 - Jon Petter Wiig, s364697

 # Comments for examiner
-- This oblig was livecoded, therefor the lack of contributors and commits.
+- This oblig was livecoded, explaining the lack of contributors and commits.
 - The Lato font was added to the fonts folder.
 Lato is not a font included by default with newer machines.